A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Discussion

 \subsection{Theoretical Implications}

-The empirical evaluation has demonstrated that \tool significantly surpasses existing baselines.
+The empirical evaluation has demonstrated that \tool is a valuable solution to improve fairness in multi-class classification contexts.
 Specifically, the results related to \textbf{RQ$_2$} revealed that incorporating the \textit{Combined Parity} constraint leads to a more consistent reduction of bias across all fairness definitions in binary classification tasks when compared to the original EG-SP and EG-EO approaches.

-Concerning multi-class classification, the evaluation conducted to answer the \textbf{RQ$_3$} showed how \tool overcomes the DEMV \revised{and Blackbox} approaches in fairness mitigation.
-Additionally, \tool improves the effectiveness of predictions in cases where there is not much imbalance in the data.

-\revised{Finally, results achieved by GEG-CP demonstrate how it can simultaneously improve SPD and EOD fairness definitions, compared to base classifiers and baseline bias mitigation methods.
-These results contrast with previous studies highlighting the impossibility of improving different fairness definitions simultaneously \cite{kleinberg2016inherent,chouldechova2017fair}.
+\revised{Moreover, results achieved by GEG-CP demonstrate how it can simultaneously improve SPD and EOD fairness definitions, compared to base classifiers and baseline bias mitigation methods.
 The reason why \tool achieves this result may be due to the constrained optimisation formulation, where SPD and EOD are optimised under a given tolerance value $\delta$ \cite{corbett2017algorithmic}.
 Nevertheless, we observe that SPD and EOD values obtained by GEG-CP are generally slightly worse than those obtained by the specific GEG-SP and GEG-EO approaches.
-This confirms a systematic trade-off when the algorithm optimises multiple definitions simultaneously.}
+This confirms a systematic trade-off when the algorithm optimises multiple definitions simultaneously.} Finally, the sensitivity analysis in the answer to \textbf{RQ$_4$}, demonstrated how GEG-CP is consistent under multiple $\delta$ bounds.

 These contributions demonstrate how \tool is a novel contribution in the field of bias mitigation in binary and multi-class classification tasks.